 The Members’ Forum appointed the members of the Audit Committee (called Audit & Risk at CSA) as a statutory committee, while all the other committees were appointed by the Board.
 The following are currently the committees of the Board:

 THE AUDIT & RISK COMMITTEE

 Louis von Zeuner (Chairperson)

 Mohamed Iqbal Khan

 TERMS OF REFERENCE - AUDIT & RISK COMMITTEE

 Adv.
 Vusi Pikoli (Chairperson)

-The CSA Chief Executive, Haroon Lorgat, the Chief Financial Officer, Naasei Appiah, the Company Secretary and the Resources Manager make up the rest of the committee as permanent attendees.
+The CSA Chief Executive, Thabang Moroe (acting), the Chief Financial Officer, Naasei Appiah, the Company Secretary and the Resources Manager make up the rest of the committee as permanent attendees.
 A Social & Ethics Committee is a statutory requirement as defined by the Companies Act.

 TERMS OF REFERENCE - SOCIAL & ETHICS COMMITTEE